jmwii1981/cl-web2-sep-2022/09-05-08/Fundamentals.md

 Modules are used to organize JS code.
 Any JS code can be placed in a Module.
 Modules are usually organized into a folder called 'modules' within your project.
 Within that folder, files are placed to organize the code.
 Below, see an example of how a Module is created and used.

 **Example**
-In a new file called 'vehicles.js' the following code is added with the keyword 'export'
+In a new folder called 'modules' and a new file called 'vehicles.js' the following code is added with the keyword 'export'
 ```
 export class Vehicle {
     constructor() {